Business Account Frequently Asked Questions

 2. Enter your access code and 2FA code (the 2FA code can be found in the ‘Security’ section of the ‘firework for mobile’ app – see the image below) and click the ‘Add Fire Debit Card’ button.

-2. Return to the ‘Debit Cards’ tab of your Fire Business Account.
+1. Go to the ‘Debit Cards’ tab of your Fire Business Account.

-3. Click on the debit card, then select the ‘Activate Card’ button from the ‘Actions’ drop-down menu.
-This 3-digit code can be retrieved from the back of your physical fire debit card.
+3. Enter the CVV code, which is a 3-digit code that can be retrieved from the back of your physical fire debit card.
 Click the ‘Activate’ button.
+The debit card will now be live and ready to use!

 1. Sign in to your ‘firework for business’ mobile app.